Teen rapper charged after writing song about murder, Florida deputies say

-WINTER HAVEN, Fla.
-(WFLA) — The sheriff’s office in Polk County, Florida, says a 19-year-old “self-proclaimed rapper” has been charged with first-degree murder.
+The sheriff’s office in Polk County, Florida, says a 19-year-old “self-proclaimed rapper” has been charged with first-degree murder.
+KTLA’s sister station WFLA reports.

 In a news conference Thursday, Sheriff Grady Judd said La’Darion Chandler was charged with the shooting death of 33-year-old John McGhee on Dec.
 17, 2022.